Enhancing Underwater Light Field Images via Global Geometry-aware Diffusion Process: Proposed Method

 \subsection{Global Geometry Regularization}

-Unlike the Adapters that improve LF geometric information extraction through network architecture design, we propose a regularization to further exploit the geometric information of 4-D LFs.
-Specifically, we apply a global geometry regularization to the Adapters' parameter $\theta_1$ to capture geometric representations.
+The diffusion reverse process is inherently stochastic; without explicit guidance, the random noise schedule disrupts the delicate 4-D geometric structure.
+Unlike the Adapters that improve LF geometric information extraction through network architecture design, we propose a regularization to further exploit the geometric information of 4-D LFs and thereby optimize the denoising trajectory.
 During the reverse phase of diffusion models, the learnable denoiser $\epsilon_\theta (\mathbf{X}_{\tau},\mathbf{Y}_0,\tau)$ estimates the corresponding noise from the input noisy sample $\mathbf{X}_\tau$ at the pre-defined timestep $\tau$.
 Based on this noise, we can obtain the intermediate reconstructed sample $\mathbf{X}_{\tau-1}$, formulated as Eq.~\eqref{eq:inter-recon}.
-Consequently, during training, we can apply additional regularization to the intermediate reconstruction $\mathbf{X}_{\tau-1}$, as discussed in the next paragraph.
+Consequently, during training, we can apply additional regularization to the intermediate reconstruction $\mathbf{X}_{\tau-1}$, steering the diffusion toward the intrinsic low-rank manifold of clean LF tensors.
 Note that one may instead regularize the noisy sample $\mathbf{X}_{\tau}$, but the performance could be dropped as discussed in Section~\ref{sec:ablation}.

 To guide the network in learning global geometric structure representations, we treat a group of 4-D LF images $\mathbf{X}_{0} \in \mathbb{R}^{uv\times h\times w\times 3}$ as a multi-dimensional tensor and leverage its intrinsic structure for regularization, which is shown as Fig.~\ref{fig-tensor}.
 We first divide it into a set of 3-D non-overlapping blocks $\left\{\mathbf{x}_{0}^{(i)}\right\}_{i=1}^{n}$, where $\mathbf{x}_{0}^{(i)} \in \mathbb{R}^{uv\times p^2 \times 3}$ denotes the matrixization of a small block from $\mathbf{X}_{0}$, where $p$ is the patch size of small block on spatial dimension.
 We then use a 3-D block-matching approach to group these blocks into $k$ similar clusters.
 By aggregating the matrices within each cluster into a compact tensor, denoted as $\left\{\mathbf{V}_0^{n_j}\right\}_{j=1}^k$, the core tensor obtained through tensor Tucker decomposition~\cite{kolda2009tensor} effectively characterizes the global geometric structure in a low-rank framework.
 At last, we then apply the same methodology to intermediate reconstruction $\mathbf{X}_{\tau-1}$, resulting in $\left\{\mathbf{V}^{n_j}_{\tau-1}\right\}_{j=1}^k$, and regularize